ibm-cloud-docs/EventStreams/messagehub073.md

 <br/>
 <dt>Consumer group</dt>
 <dd>A named group of one or more consumers that together consume the messages from a set of topics.
 Each consumer in the group reads messages from specific partitions that it is assigned to.
 Each partition is assigned to one consumer in the group only.
-<p>Each partition is assigned to one consumer in the group only.</p>
 <ul>
 <li>If there are more partitions than consumers in a group, some consumers have multiple
 partitions.</li>